flowagentnu/1rel-documentation/docs/JSON/actions-note.md

 # Upsert Note

-Ability to upsert a note.
+Ability to upsert or append a note.
+Upsert means to insert a new note or update an existing one if it already exists by overwriting the existing note.

 | Property                 | Type    | Default Value  | Options        | Description                                                                 |
 |--------------------------|---------|----------------|----------------|-----------------------------------------------------------------------------|